GroupSolutions/CallerID/README.md

 # CallerID
-An app to discretly display a caller id
+An app to discretly display the caller id